Eghosa Anglican Grammar School: History

 Eghosa Anglican Grammar School was first established in 1954 as Adolor College by Osaze Igbinokpogie on a piece of land given to him by Mr. Enaruwa, with help from Oba Akenzua II, the reigning Oba of the Benin Kingdom at the time.
-Shortly after the establishment of the school, funding became a scare, and to avoid closing down the school, Igbinokpogie had to transfer the ownership of the school to the Anglican Mission and the name of the school became Eghosa Anglican Grammar School.
+Shortly after the establishment of the school, funding became scarce, and to avoid closing down the school, Igbinokpogie had to transfer the ownership of the school to the Anglican Mission and the name of the school became Eghosa Anglican Grammar School.

 Eghosa Anglican Grammar School enrolled students in the West African School Certificate (WASC) examination for the first time in 1963.
 Due to its encouraging performance in the 1963 WASC examination, the school witnessed a strong and gradual growth in its students population to the extent that it was expanded from 1 arm per class to 3 arms per class in the 1965 admission year.
-This set of students who were admitted in 1965 subsequently graduated in 1969 in the midst of the Nigerian Civil War (from 1967-1970).
+This set of students who were admitted in 1965 subsequently graduated in 1969 in the midst of the Nigerian Civil War (from 1967 to 1970).

 The school continues to witness steady growth in its population and academic performance.
 Then during the government of Prof. Ambrose Folorunsho Alli, the former Governor of the old Bendel state of Nigeria, all missionary schools were taken over by the Bendel state government and Eghosa Anglican Grammar School was not left out.
 The Bendel State government instituted a free education program which led to the sudden increase in the population of Eghosa Anglican Grammar School beyond its capacity.
 This led to a gradual decline in the quality of education.
 In 2004, the government of Edo State under Chief Lucky Igbinedion formulated a policy to return some mission schools to their original owners due to poor funding, which led to Eghosa Anglican Grammar School returning to Anglican Mission.
 The Eghosa Old Boys Association (EGHOBA), which is the alumni association of all former students of the school, have contributed personally and collectively to reconstruct and rehabilitate the school.